 UVOBPI does not at the time of this application participate directly in the review mechanism in Nigeria.
 However, in UVOBPI advocacy roles, leaders of the organisation have explored UVOBPI platforms to promote transparency and inclusive UNCAC agendas reaching over 50 million Nigerians.

-Considering the UNCAC’s roles for the purpose of the implementation of the Convention and contributing to its review mechanism, UVOBPI’s direct monitoring, observation and advocacy roles include: advocating for national anti-corruption strategies capable of holding public officials accountable, monitoring the efficacy of the Independent Corrupt Practices Commission (ICPC), Economic and Financial Corruption Commission (EFCC), corruption laws and enforcement practices, and advocating against bribery and corruption.
+Considering the UNCAC’s roles for the purpose of the implementation of the Convention and contributing to its review mechanism, UVOBPI’s direct monitoring, observation and advocacy roles include: advocating for national anti-corruption strategies capable of holding public officials accountable, monitoring the efficacy of the Independent Corrupt Practices Commission (ICPC), Economic and Financial Crimes Commission (EFCC), corruption laws and enforcement practices, and advocating against bribery and corruption.